Actindo-AG/Documentation/Fulfillment/Troubleshooting/01_HandleErrorStatus.md

 #### Prerequisites

-The dispatch note log information provides no conclusive information on the error.
+The dispatch note log provides no conclusive information on the error, see [Check the dispatch note log](#check-the-dispatch-note-log).

 #### Procedure